roth-hex-lab/roth-hex-lab.github.io/content/authors/Dimash Mukashev/_index.md

 ---
 # Display name
-title: Dimash Mukashev
+title: Dimash (Dinmukhammed) Mukashev

 # Full name (for SEO)
-first_name: Dimash
+first_name: Dimash (Dinmukhammed)
 last_name: Mukashev

 # Username (this should match the folder name)
 authors:
-  - Dimash Mukashev
+  - Dinmukhammed Mukashev

 # Is this the primary user of the site?
 superuser: false